EMET7001#

 Course title: Mathematical Techniques for Economic Analysis

-• Compulsory first math course in the Master of Economics program
+• Compulsory first math course in all Master of Economics programs

 Lectures and assessments#